dreamfactorysoftware/platform-wiki/setup-guide/5-analyse-your-data/Setting-up-ChartIO-to-visualize-Snowplow-data.md

 6. [Next steps](#next-steps)

 <a name="what-and-why" />
-## 1. What is ChartIO, and why use it to analyse / visualize Snowplow data?
+## 1. What is ChartIO, and why use it to analyze / visualize Snowplow data?

 [ChartIO] [ChartIO] is a fantastic BI tool that has a number of attractive features, especially for people who want to graph Snowplow data sources quickly: